CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 Your App Developers can now deploy their containerized apps on the IKS cluster using kubectl or helm.

-# Use Intersight UI to configure IKS add-ons
+# Use Intersight UI to configure IKS Add-ons

-1. Connect to the sandbox VPN details of which will be in your invitation email.
-Also, save the ssh
+1. Connect to the sandbox VPN with the credentials provided in your invitation email.

 2. Create a policy for the Dashboard add on: